| Quality

 and defines critical appraisal of the medical literature.

-review is likely to yield invalid results and conclusions.
+a systematic review is likely to yield invalid results

 Example